codingpeasant/blocace/docs/README.md

 ####################
 ```
 ## Blocace web API reference
-### `static create(hostname, port, protocol)` - Generate random Blocace client key pair and initialize the client class
+### `static create(hostname, port, protocol)`
+Generate random Blocace client key pair and initialize the client class

 Example:
 ```
 var blocace = Blocace.create('localhost', '6899', 'http)
 ```
-### `static createFromPrivateKey(privKey, hostname, port, protocol)` - Use an existing client private key and initialize the client class
+### `static createFromPrivateKey(privKey, hostname, port, protocol)`
+Use an existing client private key and initialize the client class

 Example:
 ```
 var blocace = Blocace.createFromPrivateKey('81244df62f43a163a2f4a4894ef531ba1a493b921fb3bbaabdb2222e632f7734)
 ```

+### `encryptPrivateKey(password)`
-### `encryptPrivateKey(password)` - Get the encrypted private key.
+Get the encrypted private key.
 The return value is a concatenation of the salt, IV and the cipher text of the private key

 Example:
 ```
 var encryptPrivKey = blocace.encryptPrivateKey('123456')
 ```

-### `static decryptPrivateKey(encrypted, password)` - Decrypt the private key from the encryption string, which is a concatenation of the salt, IV and the cipher text of the private key
+### `static decryptPrivateKey(encrypted, password)`
+Decrypt the private key from the encryption string, which is a concatenation of the salt, IV and the cipher text of the private key

 Example:
 ```
 var decryptPrivKey = Blocace.decryptPrivateKey(encryptPrivKey, '123456')
 ```

-### `static verifySignature(rawDocument, signature, address)` - Verify if the signature of a document matches the claimed address (aka. public key).
+### `static verifySignature(rawDocument, signature, address)`
+Verify if the signature of a document matches the claimed address (aka. public key).
 This API can be used to verify the integrity of a document

 Example:
 ```
 var isValidSignature = Blocace.verifySignature(queryRes.hits[0]._source, queryRes.hits[0]._signature, blocaceUser.wallet.address)
 ```

+### `static async createAccount(accountPayload)`
-### `async createAccount(accountPayload)` - Create a new account
+Create a new account

 Example:
 ```